 “Users can make a reservation in as little as 15 seconds.
 We think such services will be even more useful in western countries where making reservations is more common.”

 To make ordering even more efficient, Poing Store is a web platform from Poing that directly connects to restaurants so orders can be placed straight to the kitchen or register.
 The service is already in place in 50 restaurants on Seoul’s popular Garosugil and the company is still deciding whether to expand the platform further.
-Though currently only available on iOS, an Android version is expected to be released in September.

 <br